 A lot of tailgating foods are comfort foods.
 A lot of comfort foods are served in diners.
-Today, we are celebrating what could quite possibly be the most comforting burger on a diner menu... the patty melt.
-With oozing cheese and plenty of butter, it's like a burger got dunked in a grilled cheese.
-I'll have two please.
+Today, we are celebrating what could quite possibly be the most comforting burger on a diner menu, the patty melt.
+With oozing cheese and plenty of butter, it’s like a burger got dunked in a grilled cheese.
+We’ll take two please.

 Note: We cook this sandwich on a stove top, instead of on a grill.
 But feel free to grill up your burger patty if that’s the method you prefer.

 - Salt & pepper